Trees and the front of Kellogg College

 Meals

 Lunch and dinner are served in the college’s dining hall on weekdays in term time and during part of each vacation period.
 The Hub Café offers an alternative lunch menu as well as breakfast on weekdays in term time and brunch on weekends during term time.
-Formal guest night dinners are held on a weekly basis during term time.
-Occasional themed dinners are held, reflecting the community's cultural diversity.
+The college holds a number of Guest Night Dinners per term, which are hugely popular among students.
+These are formal dinners, when gowns are worn by students and Fellows, in a traditional Oxford fashion.
+Guest Night Dinners include a drinks reception, three-course meal, and coffee and chocolates.
+Occasional themed dinners are held throughout the year, reflecting the community's cultural diversity.

 Further information on catering at Kellogg College is available on the college website.